-There are two different types of rightsizing recommended by the Plan.
+There are two different types of rightsizing recommended by the Plan, reallocation and redesignation.

 "Reallocation" is the reallocation of current-day pavement to better serve the context of the corridor.
 One primary example is the reallocation of right-of-way space on Holiday Lane from Dick Lewis Drive to Chapman Road.
+Traffic model forecasts demonstrate that the right-of-way space of Holiday Lane can be reallocated to provide three lanes of traffic and on-street bicycle facilities.
+This conversion would provide safe routes to school for more area neighborhoods; connect the North Electric Trail to the Calloway Branch Trail; increase access to the trail system for residents south of Loop 820; and maintain vehicular capacity and levels of service at key intersections.

 "Redesignation" is a change to the Plan that would preempt future widening projects.
 An example of a "redesignation" rightsizing is Eden Road.
 Today, Eden Road is a 2-lane roadway with the 2007 Thoroughfare Plan recommending a 4-lane roadway.
 The Vision2030 Transportation Plan recommends rightsizing the roadway to a 2-lane road with wide pedestrian facilities to address current-day pedestrian use of the corridor.
+Redesignation rightsizing acknowledges that the roadway facility of today is adequate for the future, and there is no need to plan on any future capital improvement project for the purpose of roadway widening.